LyuboDev33/Vanilla-JS-To-Do-List/README.md

 Things to consider:
 1. The project is not responsive
-2. The JavaScript code is inside index.html sinc the project is small.
+2. The JavaScript code is inside index.html since the project is small.

 How it works: